Denmark Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Cost: €7 (free for applicants under 18 or over 70)
+Cost: €7 for applicants aged 18–70.
+Free for travelers under 18 or over 70.

 Arrival Process